mattmorgante/laravel-vegaroo/readme.md

 - What the Health
 - Food Choices
 - What more???

-* Animal Cruelty Strategy (tonight write this)
-- Pictures of pigs, chickens, and cows in horrible conditions
-- AG-GAG laws
-- Injections of bacteria and harmful carcinogens
-- Dairy industry is basically rape and destroying children
-- End with this is our choice: these pracices will only if you are complicit in it's existence

 * Article: meal-planning (why you should make two servings of any dinner, bring it for lunch the next day)

 * Article: all about grains
 - brown rice
 - quinoa